sui-foundation/sui-demo-day-hk/README.md

     _Note: a given project can only register under one track._

-3. The submitted project information above will be public and used by in the voting and panel judging process
+3. The submitted project information above will be public and used by in the voting and panel judging process.

-4. Teams are able to update their submitted project information up until April 15th, 23:59pm by submitting additional PR's to this repo
+4. Teams are able to update their submitted project information up until April 15th, 23:59pm by submitting additional PR's to this repo.

-5. Join the [Sui Demo Day @ HK Telegram group](https://t.me/sui_demo_day_hk) for coordination of the contest
+5. Join the [Sui Demo Day @ HK Telegram group](https://t.me/sui_demo_day_hk) for coordination of the contest.

     _Note: For individuals interested in forming or joining a team, please join the `Team Forming` channel in the Telegram super group above to look for a team or other teammates.
 Once the project team is confirmed, please register using the team registration flow._